CNCLgithub/EIG-faces/neural_analysis/README.md

 python test.py eig_classifier bfm --segment                    # run the EIG network on the FIV-S stimuli with the initial segmentation step
 ```

-You can generate RSA matrices, do linear-decomposition analysis, and performn quantitative comparisons to neural data using
+You can generate RSA matrices, do linear-decomposition analysis, and perform quantitative comparisons to neural data using

 ```
 python compare_neurons_models.py eig_classifier_bfm.hdf5 bfm